 In this instance, ignore the barking.
 Wait five seconds for your dog to be quiet before rewarding him with attention.
 This teaches your dog that when they bark, they receive nothing, but when they are silent, they get everything.

-As The Vets point out, barking is a natural dog behavior and not something to get angry at your dog for.
-They state, "If your dog isn't trying to attract your attention and you can't see any external factors at play causing your canine to bark, they may be barking because they are bored.
+As many vets point out, barking is a natural dog behavior and not something to get angry at your dog for doing.
+They state, "If your dog isn't trying to attract your attention and you can't see any external factors causing your canine to bark, they may be barking because they are bored.
 This is very common in working dog breeds that require much mention, physical stimulation, and lots of walking.
 If they are not getting this, barking and destructive behavior may come next."

 When left alone, dogs with anxiety will frequently bark heavily for the first 30 minutes, and some will continue to bark until their owner returns.
 If your dog barks when separated from you, you should seek professional assistance, as separation anxiety is a difficult behavior to change.

 Giving your dog extra outlets and opportunities for enrichment throughout the day, such as walking or doing a discharge activity like chewing on a toy, is one of the most excellent cures for dogs who bark excessively as long as your dog has a clean bill of health from the doctor.
 You can also take up dog obedience training classes.

 Giving your barking dog these outlets will go a long way toward making your home more tranquil and bark-free.
 This means that dogs learn from what people do, and to fully benefit from the power of social learning, one must be conscious of one's body language.
 Yes, it might be irritating not to "shout" back at a barking dog, but once you've recognized the problem, it's up to you to figure out how to stop the barking.
 Remember, adopt, don't shop.